djmcgill/dominions-5-status/README.md

 * !help: display this text

 TODO:
-* register for games that don't exist yet
 * make subfunctions pure and testable
 * error if nation registering is ambiguous
 * help text in embed
 * turns in embed
 * turn submitted colour coded
-* players still show up in turns when AI or defeated
+* fix: players still show up in turns when AI or defeated
-* lobbies list all open positions
+* fix: turns errors with lobby

 MAYBE:
 * easier nation selection - acronyms, nicknames, etc